AbstractSDK/abstract/IBC.md

 > If a channel to the host is closed, it is added to a `closed_channels` list.
 Any proxy contracts instantiated under this channel are now locked.
 The `SendAllBack` action is allowed to be called freely, enabling users to get any funds that were left in the proxy back.

 # ICS20 transfers
-In order to easily perform token transfers between chains, a channel-id store was added to the Memory contract.
+In order to easily perform token transfers between chains, a channel-id store was added to the AnsHost contract.
 This allows any contract to locally resolve which channel to use in order to transfer some token to a different chain.
 The store also allows for more channel entries in the future.